This EITI Report was published in December 2020 and covers the 2018 fiscal year. It is the Philippines' 6th EITI Report.

 The following documentation laid the basis for the Board's decision, attached below:

-Initial data collection by the International Secretariat (English, French)Draft Validation Report by the independent Validator ASI (English, French)Philippines EITI multi-stakeholder group's comments on the draft Validation Report and initial data collection (English)Response of the Validator to the MSG (Eng
+Report on the Initial data collection by the International Secretariat (English, French)Draft Validation Report by the independent Validator ASI (English)Philippines EITI multi-stakeholder group's comments on the draft Validation Report and initial data collection (English)Final Validation Report (Eng

 This EITI Report was issued in December 2017 and covers 2015 and 2016 fiscal years.
 It is the Philippines's fourth EITI Report.